Pros and Cons of TPO roofing for your South Florida home

 The pros of TPO roofing for your South Florida home

-It is very good at resisting dirt build-up, punctures, and tears as well.
-This means a strong roofing product that can save you money in the long run.
-In addition, TPO is the top single-ply roofing commodity for expansion and contraction, and its flexibility allows for a wide variety of choices when it comes to relocating or settling a building.
+- TPO is less likely to experience mildew or algae growth and doesn’t require pressure washing.
+TPO is very good at resisting dirt build-up, punctures, and tears as well.
+This means a strong roofing product that can save you money in the long run as the roof will need to be cleaned less often.
+In addition, TPO is the top single ply roofing commodity for expansion and contraction, and its flexibility allows for a wide variety of choices when it comes to relocating or settling a building.

 The cons of TPO roofing for your South Florida home

-This means that you may get a good quality roof from one TPO that also comes in a wide range of thicknesses.
-Some buyers mistakenly believe that the thicker materials are better quality and will last much longer.
+- While a large amount of TPO is inexpensive and white, there is a great deal of variability in TPO quality amongst the various manufacturers.
+This means that you may get a good quality roof from one TPO also comes in a wide range of different thicknesses, and some buyers mistakenly believe that the thicker materials are better quality and will last for much longer.
 But this is not the case, as durability and thickness do not go hand in hand.
 TPO tends to wear at the same rate, regardless of thickness.
 Since TPO compounds have changed in recent years, it is difficult to precisely estimate how long current roofs will last.